zakari1231/final_project_cs50p/README.md

 # Project Features

-* in this project we create a class that deal with all the thing nessecairy to make a CRUD application(Create, Read, Update and Delete),
+* in this project we create a class that deals with all the thing necessary to make a CRUD application (Create, Read, Update and Delete),

-we use a few laberey in this project that help facilite and not reenvente the weell like:
+we use a few libraries in this project that help facilities and not reinventing the Wheel in a manner of speaking like:
-- `sqlite3` allows accessing the database using a nonstandard variant of the SQL query language.
+- `sqlite3` Allows accessing the database using a nonstandard variant of the SQL query language.
-- `datetime` that help get the date and time in any format we want and also make it easy to handel the manipulation in time or date.
+- `datetime` That helps get the date and time in any format we want and also make it easy to handle the manipulation in time or date.
-- `panda` that help transform a sql query to a csv file in more effecent an easy way
+- `panda` That helps transform a SQL query to a CSV file in more efficient an easy way.
-- `getpass` labreery that help to hide the passwrod whene the user want to login or sginup.
+- `getpass` A library that helps to hide the password when the user want to login or sginup.
-- `werkzeug` labrery that help encrypte the password.
+- `werkzeug` A library that helps encrypt the password.
-- `jinja2` that helpt create html pages and `weasyprint` convert that html page into pdf file.
+- `jinja2` that helpe create html pages and `weasyprint` To convert that html page into a pdf file.
 - `tabulate` that print tables

-this class initially create a database in a sqlite and have a methode to connect to that database and to execute query, we create all the table nessecaery for this project using sql query for exemple:
+This class initially creates a database in a cyclist and have a method to connect to that database and to execute query, We create all the table necessary for this project using SQL query for example:
 ```
 ''' CREATE TABLE IF NOT EXISTS users(
             id INTEGER PRIMARY KEY AUTOINCREMENT UNIQUE NOT NULL,